jdbctemplatemapper/jdbctemplatemapper/README.md

 This will map property to a column using the default naming convention of camel case to underscore name.

 @Column(name="some_colum_name")
 This will map the property to the column specified by name attribute.
+Note that this will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
+The mismatch of column and property names will cause BeanPropertyRowMapper to ignore these properties.
+Use "SELECT " + jdbcTemplateMapper.getColumnsSql(TheClass.class) which will create column aliases to match property names so will work with BeanPropertyRowMapper.

 **@Version**